Police: Man threatened McDonald's workers over vegetable oil

 Two employees told him they could not give him the oil because that would be against store policy.

 Police say Oldham became disorderly and argumentative.
-He then allegedly took showed a handgun that was tucked in his waistband.
+He then allegedly displayed a handgun that was tucked in his waistband.

 According to police, Oldham stated that he would get his oil one way or another.